ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-11-28-my-favourites.md

 <br/><br/>

 It's your infinitely sweet sunshine smile,
-Your perfectly happy rounded eyes, and your sexy wits.
+Your perfectly happy rounded eyes, and your charming wits.
 All of them are in a long list of my favourites.

 <footer>— **Randell Tuazon** <div class="text-sm mt-2">*Notes While Daydreaming*</div></footer>